computations/SunStar/doc/writeup.md

 the tree, as opposed to each node being potentially distant from other nodes.
 By doing this, we can take advantage of cache locality, which can be a potentially large speed up on some systems.
-This technique I call tree packing, which is discussed in section \ref{tree-packing}.
+This technique I call tree packing; it is discussed in section \ref{tree-packing}.

 The `tree` class is also responsible for setting the weights of the tree.
-This can be done few ways.
+This can be done in three ways.
 The first is to pass the `set_weight` function a function that takes a `size_t` or equivalent, and returns a `double`.
 Another is to pass it a vector of weights which is indexed by depth.
 Yet another way is to pass a constant to the function, which will set the weights to be the constant, with the exception of the leaves.
 In all these cases, the ultrametricity of the tree is preserved, i.e. the leaf edges are adjusted to ensure it.

 ###Tree Packing

+Tree packing is the name for producing a tree topology in memory in a contiguous section of memory.
+At a high level this algorithm performs a preorder traversal of the tree, and pushes nodes onto a queue.
+After the traversal is complete, the queue contains the packed tree.
+The final step is to update the references inside the tree.

 \margalg{
 \caption{Tree Packing}